The Fundy Footpath

 - Register by contacting the Interpretive Centre at Big Salmon River

 - Fundy Footpath Map Kits and Emergency Maps with GPS co-ordinates are available at the Interpretive Centre on the Fundy Trail; contact us.
-The cost of the maps are $20 (taxes included) at the Interpretive Centre or $23 (shipping & taxes included) if mailed out to you.
+The cost of the maps are $29 (taxes included) at the Interpretive Centre or $27 (plus $2 shipping) and are available online.
 The cost of the map and guide includes a contribution towards the maintenance costs which is maintained by volunteers.

 - One of the last remaining coastal wilderness areas between Florida and Labrador, the views and wilderness experience are spectacular!
 The trail is blazed with white blazes and are according to Appalachian Trail standards.